-- in most countries of the world, the main number of stamps is issued for collectors;
+- In most countries of the world, the main number of stamps is issued for collectors.

-How to celebrate
+How to take part

-When is National Stamp Collecting Month in 2022?
+When is National Stamp Collecting Month in 2023?

 National Stamp Collecting Month is observed on October 1 each year.